AIdrifter/note_shell/notebook/english/TheGapINC_WearYourPassion.md

-what is yout company policy regarding guo encouraged

-is creatibity encouraged in your company or are employess expectedd toe the line?
+what is yout company policy regarding guo encouraged is creatibity encouraged in your company or are employess expectedd toe the line?

-Field Application Engineer or Filed Assist Engineer

-honesty and integral
+Field Application Engineer or Filed Assist Engineer honesty and integral
-The Gaps firmly believes in taking reponsibility for one's own actions and delivering promised results

-Prioritis are set and goals are met

-every effort is made to keep the company moving forward as profitable entity
+The Gaps firmly(strongly) believes in taking reponsibility for one's own actions and delivering promised results Prioritis are set and goals are met every effort is made to keep the company moving forward as profitable entity

-profit
+- profit : memony they earned.
 to return a profit on their investment community